-The Band started out as a bunch of friends writing music together and grew from there.
-Ralph Otteson had played in a band called “Iron Clay Poets” during the mid 90’s.
-They played around the Central Valley of California for a few years and finally recorded an Album, however, the album was never released after being finished due to the disbanding of the members.
+The Band started as a bunch of friends writing music together and grew from there.
+Ralph Otteson had played in a band called “Iron Clay Poets” during the mid-’90s.
+They played around the Central Valley of California for a few years and finally recorded an album, however, the album was never released after being finished due to the disbanding of the members.
 It was through mixing this album with the help of Bruce Gaetke that brought together what would become the origins of Time Horizon.

-Before the release of “Living Water”, Ralph looked to his longtime friend Allen White to fill the role as bass player and to play the album in Live concert.
-Allen had played bass in a band with Ralph called One-Eighty all throughout the 80’s.
+Before the release of “Living Water”, Ralph looked to his longtime friend Allen White to fill the role as the bass player and to play the album in a live concert.
+Allen had played bass in a band with Ralph called One-Eighty throughout the ’80s.
 The need to find two guitarists to cover the guitar parts became evident and they found Dave Miller to play most of the lead parts.
 The search for the second guitarist resulted with the addition of Rick Hunt, just weeks before the first scheduled CD release concert.
-After only three shows, Rick had to leave because of major surgery he needed, and they were able to play one last show with the help of Jeff Garner and wait for Ricks recovery.
+After only three shows, Rick had to leave because of the major surgery he needed, and they were able to play one last show with the help of Jeff Garner and wait for Rick’s recovery.

 The 2nd Album “Transitions” During the waiting period, work on the second album began.
 Rick never ended up returning and Jeff ended up attending some of the writing sessions for a portion of the album.
 The band knew they were capable of more and desired to raise the bar on the next one so they brought in the support of Billy Sherwood to help in production and mixing the songs.
 After mixing the first few songs Bruce informed the band he would have to leave the project to attend to his family.
 Jeff was out as well, so now, yet again, another album project was in danger of collapse.